 While smartphone cameras have come a long way in recent years, it’s important to remember that image quality alone isn’t everything.

 If you think that your iPhone or Android is a good alternative to a traditional camera just because it takes high-quality images, think again.
 If you want more control over the images you’re taking, you can’t beat a DSLR.
 From the ability to zoom in to advanced settings for your shutter, ISO speeds, and more, you’ll quickly find that a camera that’s designed to, well, take pictures, is always going to beat a smartphone camera.
+DSLRs also allow for precise control over focus, which is essential for capturing sharp wildlife images.

 Keep Snapping

 Even if you think you got your shot the first time, keep shooting.
 Taking a continuous stream of pictures until the animal disappears will greatly increase your chances of getting that perfect picture.
+Remember to pay attention to the rest of the frame, not just the main subject, to achieve a more balanced and impactful composition.

 Don’t stop to check out your pictures until the moment has passed.
 Otherwise, you may wind up missing your chance to get another picture if the first one didn’t turn out how you hoped.